Texas HOA to start ‘ticketing’ speeders — does that go too far? - NewsBreak

 Austin attorney Patrick Sutton, who specializes in HOA law and has no connection to this case, says the HOA can put up speed detection equipment on private roads.
 He says it is likely illegal on public roads, unless the city agrees.

 “I’d be pretty surprised if the local government is very happy about private citizens putting up any kind of traffic signage or traffic monitoring on the public roads,” said Sutton.
-“I strongly doubt that that is legal in this state.”Dangerous intersection getting a makeover to increase safety, reduce crashes
+“I strongly doubt that that is legal in this state.”Huntsville girl has special 10th birthday request

 Residents caught speeding must be given due process, by law, and allowed to challenge the fine, Sutton said.
 He says the HOA must turn over any evidence it has to homeowners who want to fight the fines.
 The board’s attorney says speeders will be given a hearing with the HOA if they wish to challenge any violation notices.